 Wind Direction

-On shore wind is ok, but if it blowing 25kph the wind will suppresse or push the wave down, so it may be difficult to take off on it, the wave won’t be steep.
+On shore wind is ok for SUP surfing at 25KM/h the wind will push the wave down, so it may be difficult to take off on it.

 Off shore wind is good, this will jack up the wave and make it steeper, so easy to take off on.